82nd Street to Granite Reef Road

 What is the existing traffic like on the street now?

 The daily number of vehicles on Camelback Road is more than 2,900 vehicles per day, with 70 percent of vehicle speeds exceeding 30 mph, and 28 percent of vehicle speeds exceeding 35 mph.
 This type of traffic on the street qualifies Camelback Road to have traffic management devices installed.

 - PLAN FOUR: Center Island West

 What will the devices look like?

-The roundabout and median islands will be similar to what is on Oak Street, west of Scottsdale Road.
-The speed cushions would be similar to the speed cushions that were recently replaced along 86th Street north of Camelback Road.
+The roundabout and median islands would be similar to what is on Oak Street, west of Scottsdale Road.
+The speed cushions would be similar to the speed cushions along 86th Street north of Camelback Road.

 What are the advantages to these devices?

 Traffic management devices can:

 - Noticeably reduce the number of vehicles traveling more than 30 mph.